Patricia Gonzalez: e-Learning DirectorPatricia (Patsy) graduated from UNC Greensboro as a NC Teaching Fellow. She pursued her interests

 Kiersten Newtoff: Graduate Assistant

 Kiersten Newtoff recently graduated from Radford University located in Virginia with her B.S. in Biology.
 While at Radford, Kiersten served as a peer instructor for multiple courses in Biology and interned one summer at the Smithsonian Environmental Research Center.
-She began at UNCW in Fall 2012 to earn her M.S. in Marine Biology, eventually pursuing her Ph.D. in order to be a college professor.
+She began at UNCW in Fall 2012 to earn her M.S. in Marine Biology.
+After graduating, Kiersten plans on pursuing a career as an instructor at a community college.
 At UNCW, she continues to serve as a teaching assistant for various biology labs as well as conducting research on mercury loads in brown pelicans.
 Kiersten joined the Office of e-Learning in January 2013 as a graduate assistant.